 Debt Payments during Bankruptcy

-- Will you have to make debt payments if you go Bankrupt?
+- Will you have to continue making debt payments?

 - Do you have to pay if you are on Benefits?

 - Does your Partner have to pay your debts?

 - What if your income changes?